defaino/.github/profile/README.md

 - Borrow assets under supplied collateral
 - Repay assets with additional interest
 - If collateral ratio is exceeding 100% (borrowed more than allowed) the position will be liquidated by third party, loan will be partially repaid, collateral will be withdrawn by the third party

-# Website
-You can access our lending protocol website here: https://defaino.com/marketplace